m1llyy/GadgetGrid-E-Commerce-Performance-Analysis/README.md

 ## Marketing Channel Effectiveness
 <img alt="image" src="https://github.com/user-attachments/assets/36cf01e1-2b70-480a-b5de-105a0e0bf8a6" />

 - <b> Dominant Channel</b>: Direct was the dominant marketing channel with $23.2M in sales and accounts for 83% of total sales.
-However, this figure warrants scrutiny - an 83% direct attribution rate is unusually high and may reflect gaps in UTM tracking rather than true direct intent.
+However, this figure deserves a closer look - an 83% direct attribution rate is unusually high and may reflect gaps in UTM tracking rather than true direct intent.
 This potentially masks the real contribution of other channels
-- <b> Highest AOV Channel </b>: Affiliate had the highest AOV of $347 in 2020, suggesting affiliate-driven customers tend to make higher-value purchases.
-This is likely due to product-specific referrals landing users directly on premium items.
+- <b> Highest AOV Channel </b>: Affiliate had the highest AOV of $347 in 2020, suggesting affiliate-driven customers tend to make higher-value purchases and are ready to buy.
 - <b> Fastest Growing </b>: Email was the fastest growing channel, expanding 5.8x in order volume from 2019 to 2021.
 With a consistent AOV around $180 and strong volume growth, it represents the most scalable and likely cost-efficient channel.